Twinfluencers Are Taking Over the Internet

 Meet and greets and brand events, too, are easier with a partner.
 “Whenever we meet new people, we’re not too shy because we feed off each other.
 We can fill in the spaces where the other one lacks,” says 18-year-old Myka Montoya, who is one half of the Montoya Twins.

 Splitting everything isn’t always painless, however.
 Some twins said they were more likely to fight with a sibling than a friend.
 Others mentioned that when you’re a twinfluencer, you can’t have autonomy over your own channel or Instagram account.
 Maintaining a twin brand, especially as both parties develop their own unique personalities and interests, can be hard.
-While the Stokes twins maintain a shared YouTube channel, they each have their own individual Instagram accounts.
+While the Stokes twins maintain a shared YouTube channel, each has an individual Instagram account.
 “I didn’t want people to only see us as one person,” Alex says.
 On Instagram, they often match their outfits, though in real life they maintain different looks.
 But one twin won’t make a change in appearance without the other doing it too.

 “A drawback being a twin is there’s two people.
 You have to share, you have to make sure you’re on the same page all the time, and you have to share attention,” says Jake Randall, a 23-year-old influencer.
 “People think we get along all the time, but when you live with someone 24/7 for 23 years, it doesn’t always go like that.”